Satellite watching: History

 Amateur satellite spotting traces back to the days of early artificial satellites when the Smithsonian Astrophysical Observatory launched the Operation Moonwatch program in 1956 to enlist amateur astronomers in an early citizen science effort to track Soviet sputniks.
 The program was an analog to the World War II Ground Observer Corps citizen observation program to spot enemy bombers.
 Moonwatch was crucial until professional stations were deployed in 1958.
 The program was discontinued in 1975.
 The people who had been involved continued to track satellites however and began to concentrate on satellites that had been omitted from the Satellite Catalog (deliberately), these satellites are from the US and other, allied, countries.

 In February 2008 the front page of The New York Times hosted an article about an amateur satellite watcher Ted Molczan in relation to the story about falling American spy satellite USA-193.
 American officials were reluctant to provide information about the satellite, and instead, Ted Molczan, as the article says, "uncovers some of the deepest of the government’s expensive secrets and shares them on the Internet."

 Molczan participates with a group of other sky-watchers who have created a "network of amateur sky-watchers and satellite observers" who focus on "spotting secret intelligence-gathering satellites launched by the United States, Russia and China."
 As of 2017, the amateurs continue to make their sightings and analysis public on the internet via an electronic mailing list called SeeSat-L, just as they had a decade earlier, since they began the practice in the previous century in days of the early internet.

 Prior to 2008, NASA's Orbital Information Group had been providing free information about over 10,000 objects in Earth orbit.
-Recently this was identified as a security threat, and a pilot program was launched in 2008 to replace the NASA OIG website with a US Air Force site (Space-Track.org) with somewhat more controlled access.
+US security authorities identified this as a security threat, and a pilot program was launched in 2008 to replace the NASA OIG website with a US Air Force site (Space-Track.org) with somewhat more controlled access.

-The practice by the militaries of countries such as China and the United States to not distribute all of their satellite orbital data is mostly counteracted by the skills of satellite watchers, who can calculate the orbits of many military satellites.
+The practice by the militaries of countries such as the United States to not distribute all of their satellite orbital data can be counteracted by the skills of satellite watchers, who can calculate the orbits of many military satellites.